 Advertising has always been an essential part of business and commerce.
 The advertised price of a product or service can greatly influence the perception of consumers and the purchasing decision they make.
 Advertised pricing is a crucial aspect of pricing strategy for e-commerce and retail businesses, and it is crucial to understand its impact on the market and customers.

-In e-commerce, advertised prices are particularly important as they can be compared to prices offered by other retailers easily.
+In e-commerce, these prices are particularly important as they can be compared to prices offered by other retailers easily.
 This comparison can impact customers’ purchasing decisions and drive them to the retailer offering the best value.
-It is essential for businesses to regularly monitor and adjust their advertised prices to remain competitive and maintain their market position.
+It is essential for businesses to regularly monitor and adjust the prices that they advertise to remain competitive and maintain their market position.

 Retail businesses also need to consider the impact of advertised prices on their profit margins.
 Setting a low advertised price may increase sales, but it may also reduce the profit margin for each sale.
 On the other hand, setting a high advertised price may reduce the number of sales but increase the profit margin for each sale.
 Retailers need to strike a balance between attracting customers and maintaining profitability.